Splish, Splash! Learning Through Water Play

 Language Development

-Teachers will guide discussions about what the children are doing and discovering, introducing new vocabulary.
+Teachers will guide discussions about what the children are doing and discovering, introducing new vocabulary words.
 Teachers also include materials to support imaginative play such as play animals.
 This promotes pretend play where children can practice storytelling.

 Curious about how we work on different areas of development in our classrooms?